devtamer/fractalPatterns/readme.txt

-Okay we are tesing this
+Okay we are tesing this upstream